- Choosing Your Web Conferencing Tool

 - When using whiteboards or breakout rooms, describe what participants should see on their end.

 - If you are demonstrating something, slow down and be very intentional.
+Repeating key sentences/phrases may be effective to capture all audience members.

 Having a moderator

 - With large groups or screen sharing presentations, it can be helpful to have a moderator.
-You might ask a TA, student or staff member to monitor the chat window and bring questions to you at regular intervals
+You might ask a TA, student or staff member to monitor the chat window and bring questions to you at regular intervals.

-- Share the session recording, if applicable
+- Share the session recording, if applicable to Brightspace course within a module.

 Instructors may choose to record synchronous remote class sessions.
 The following guidelines provide insight into when an instructor may wish to record classes and instruction on how to do so in a way that is consistent with University policies.
 Students are prohibited from recording class sessions and are also prohibited from the distribution of class recordings.